caleorourke/chirp/docs/redcarpet.md

 # Images

-Links and images use similar formats with only a few minor exceptions.
+Links and images use similar formats with a few exceptions.

 * Images have an exclamation mark `!` before the brackets
 * A description is optional, although the brackets `[]` are still required